 Nothing like sitting across the water looking at the fishes while you sip your coffee, right?
 What if I told you that you could get that luxury right in your backyard?

 Whether you have a large backyard or small, or whether you have thousands of dollars or not, you can still create a Koi Pond.
-Yes, in this article, we have covered 27 brilliant koi pond ideas for all kinds of backyards, entryways, lawns, and budget.

 Let’s dig right into them.